Qiskit/qiskit-serverless/README.md

 For user convenience, this section assumes that users will deploy the infrastructure in a local environment using Kind following the next steps.

 1. Prepare local Qiskit Serverless infrastructure
+   1. Install Docker
+      You can use any runtime that you prefer to run Docker on your machine: Docker Desktop, podman...
+If you are using a MacOS with ARM processors we highly recommend to use [Colima](https://github.com/abiosoft/colima) as your container runtime to avoid problems with that architecture.

+      This is a project that takes advantage of distributed computing, so it places a high demand on resources.
+We recommend increasing the assigned resources to these runtimes.
+In case of Colima for example we typically use:
+      ```shell
+      colima start --cpu 4 --memory 8 --disk 100
+      ```
    1. Install Kind
       To simplify the process to deploy a k8s cluster locally we use [Kind](https://kind.sigs.k8s.io/docs/user/quick-start#installation) as the main tool to create a cluster.
    1. Install qiskit-serverless on your local system (we recommend using a [virtual environment](https://docs.python.org/3/library/venv.html)).